ozfortress/ozfortress_docs/docs/rulesets/infractions/index.md

 Infraction points do **not** expire after a user is banned.
 If a user receives a one-year ban involving a Tier 3 infraction, the infraction will still remain for the remainder of the two-year expiry after the player’s one-year ban has been served.

 ## Infractions
 #### Tier 1 Offences - 10 points (6 months expiry)
 + Repeated delays in match organisation
 + Inappropriate or unrelated posting in match threads
 + Excessive trash talk (beyond that which can reasonably be considered banter)
-+ Failure to run proper alias / fake nicking in a cast of an official match by an approved casting organisation

 #### Tier 2 Offences - 20 points (1-year expiry)
 + Any attempt to deceive or mislead players, captains or administrators
 + Impersonating ozfortress players without permission
 + Interference with an ozfortress match
 + Disbanding an in-season active roster
++ Destructive server administration / abuse of server remote control
++ Failure to follow format/config limitations

 #### Tier 3 Offences - 30 points (2-year expiry)
 + Attempting to impersonate or imply affiliation with members of the anti-cheat panel